Emza’s Ultra-Low-Power WiseEye™ Solution Powers Vision AI Features in Dell’s New Laptops

-GIV'ATAYIM, Israel, April 13, 2022 (GLOBE NEWSWIRE) -- Emza Visual Sense, a pioneer in Tiny AI visual sensing, today announced that its revolutionary WiseEye™ technology is providing innovative AI-based visual sensing technology in a range of new Latitude, Inspiron and Precision laptops from Dell.
+TAINAN, Taiwan, April 14, 2022 (GLOBE NEWSWIRE) -- Emza Visual Sense, a pioneer in Tiny AI visual sensing and wholly owned subsidiary of Himax Technologies (NASDAQ: HIMX), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced that its revolutionary WiseEye™ technology is providing innovative AI-based visual sensing technology in a range of new Latitude, Inspiron and Precision laptops from Dell.
 The ultra-low-power WiseEye NB system runs unique Machine Learning (ML) and Neural Network based algorithms to enable advanced human detection features in the new laptops.

 WiseEye’s always-on, ultra-low-power sensor enables applications for enhanced user experience, privacy and security, and it works with the Dell Optimizer integrated AI software suite to enhance that platform’s intelligent privacy features.
 Emza’s algorithms, executed by Himax Technologies’ ultra-low-power AI processor, provide contextual awareness with the ability to visually detect user engagement levels based on presence, movements, and facial direction, contributing to better display power management and maximizing battery life.
 Key features enabled by WiseEye NB include: